LourensVeen/code-review-checklist/checklist.md

 fewer defects, better security, and better performance, which leads to happier users who can work more effectively.

 Code reviews are an effective method for improving software quality.
-One source suggests that unit testing finds approximately 25% of defects, function testing 35%, integration testing 45%, and code review 55-60% [REF McConnell; ].
+One source suggests that unit testing finds approximately 25% of defects, function testing finds approximately 35%, integration testing finds approximately 45%, and code review finds approximately 55-60% [REF McConnell; ].
 While that means that none of these methods are good enough on their own, and they should be combined, clearly code review is an essential tool here.